isa-ulisboa/Introduction-to-GEE-and-RS/README.md

   <summary>Access, filter and plot Sentinel-2 image collection</summary>

-For each script listed below, you should copy the script, paste it in the Code Editor and run it.
+For each script listed below, you can copy the script, paste it in the Code Editor and run it.
 You can then make changes to the script to test different parameter or instructions.
 You can save the script and give it a name in the Code Editor.
 You can also share it with the *Get link* button.
 For instance the first script is available here [GEE link](https://code.earthengine.google.com/ccb1c9392950c87058bd3bf2553fc09c?noload=true).

 The script accesses Sentinel-2, level 2A images and it filters by dates and by bounds: here, the region of interest `geometry` is a single point defined by its coordinates.
 All Sentinel-2 tiles that *intersect* the geometry are selected. `CLOUDY_PIXEL_PERCENTAGE` is an `Image` property and can be used to sort or filter the `ImageCollection`.
 Note that sorting the collection by the property `CLOUDY_PIXEL_PERCENTAGE` should be applied last since it is computationally more demanding.